The Voice (British newspaper): History

 The Voice was established with a £62,000 loan from Barclays Bank, at a time when African-Caribbean businesses found it particularly hard to get financial backing from banks.
 Barclays had attracted a boycott by the Anti-Apartheid Movement for its investments in South Africa and was thus eager to show support for African-Caribbean causes.
 The Loan Guarantee Scheme, set up by the Conservative government to help small businesses, was also a help.
 The loan was in fact paid off within five years.

 The first issue of The Voice was printed at the same time of year as the Notting Hill Carnival in August 1982.
 Its cover price was 54 pence, and it was only sold in Greater London..
 The Voice's first office was in Mare Street, Hackney, east London.
 The newspaper's first editor, Flip Fraser, led a team of young journalists who set about addressing issues of interest to Britain's African-Caribbean community.
 They combined human-interest stories and coverage of sports, fashion and entertainment with hard news and investigative reporting.

-In under a decade the paper was selling more than 50,000 copies weekly.
+In under a decade, the paper was selling more than 50,000 copies weekly.
 Within two decades it had become "Britain's most successful African-Caribbean newspaper".
 From 1996, The Voice had a new competitor in the form of New Nation, which sought to position itself as an "upbeat, aspirational publication", rather than the typically "advocacy journalism" contained within The Voice.
 New Nation published its final online issue on 17 February 2016.

 McCalla died in 2002.
 In 2004, the newspaper was taken over by the Jamaican Gleaner Company.
 Its publisher is GV Media Group Limited.
-Paulette Simpson is the Executive Director, as well as being the Deputy Chair of the Windrush Commemoration Committee.